certtools/intelmq/docs/user/feeds.md

 ### N6 Stomp Stream

-N6 Collector - CERT.pl's N6 Collector - N6 feed via STOMP interface.
-Note that rate_limit does not apply for this bot as it is waiting for messages on a stream.
+N6 Collector - CERT.pl's *n6* Stream API feed (via STOMP interface).
+Note that 'rate_limit' does not apply to this bot, as it is waiting for messages on a stream.

 **Public:** no

-**Revision:** 2023-09-23
+**Revision:** 2023-10-08

 **Documentation:** <https://n6.readthedocs.io/usage/streamapi/>

-**Additional Information:** Contact cert.pl to get access to the feed.
+**Additional Information:** Contact CERT.pl to get access to the feed.
+Note that the configuration parameter values suggested here are suitable for the new *n6* Stream API variant (with authentication based on 'username' and 'password'); for this variant, typically you can leave the 'ssl_ca_certificate' parameter's value empty - then the system's default CA certificates will be used; however, if that does not work, you need to set 'ssl_ca_certificate' to the path to a file containing CA certificates eligible to verify "*.cert.pl" server certificates (to be found among the publicly available CA certs distributed with modern web browsers/OSes).
+Also, note that the 'server' parameter's value (for the *new API variant*) suggested here, "n6stream-new.cert.pl", is a temporary domain; ultimately, it will be changed back to "stream.cert.pl".
+When it comes to the *old API variant* (turned off in November 2023!), you need to have the 'server' parameter set to the name "n6stream.cert.pl", 'auth_by_ssl_client_certificate' set to true, 'ssl_ca_certificate' set to the path to a file containing the *n6*'s legacy self-signed CA certificate (which is stored in file "intelmq/bots/collectors/stomp/ca.pem"), and the parameters 'ssl_client_certificate' and 'ssl_client_certificate_key' set to the paths to your-*n6*-client-specific certificate and key files (note that the 'username' and 'password' parameters are then irrelevant and can be omitted).

 **Collector configuration**